-It turned out that the day did, in fact, turn out to be a “catastrophic fire danger” day.
-As a result, pretty much all of the visitor attractions on the island were closed.
+It turned out that the day did in fact end up being a “catastrophic fire danger” day.
+As a result pretty much all of the visitor attractions on the island were closed.
 It wasn’t a big surprise; it was dry, and blisteringly hot.
-We had waited until mid-morning, to phone around and check the status of various attractions, so decided to head out for a drive along the island’s north coast which was supposed to be stunning.
-The Hertz representative had told us very clearly that the car was not insured on gravel roads, so we elected to just drive very carefully on those bits.
+We had waited until mid-morning to phone around and check the status of various attractions, so decided to head out for a drive along the island’s north coast which was supposed to be stunning.
+The Hertz representative had told us very clearly that the car was not insured on gravel roads, so we drove very carefully on those bits.

 The beach at Stokes Bay is deceptive; by the parking area is a thin, grey, rocky stretch that does not look at all welcoming.
 However, if you follow the signposts a winding path takes you through a long tunnel through and among the rocks, and you pop out of a narrow crack onto a long stretch of beautiful sand, with plenty of families enjoying the sun.
 By this stage we were hungry, and the cafe was closed, so we headed into Kingscote to find a light lunch at a local bakery and general store.

 After a bit of souvenir shopping, we set out to drive the length of the island back to our accommodation.
 We decided to take the southern road this time for a change of scenery.
 As we drove, ominous weather was apparent; dark skies, towering clouds, heavy rain showers, and lightning.
 It was this kind of weather that started fires, and indeed the fires that would go on to devastate the island started on this day.
 Not long after settling back at the farm, the hostess came out to find us; numerous dangerous fires had been reported nearby, and the owner had banned anyone from leaving the property.